How can we continue to treat cancer, stroke, and heart disease patients during COVID-19?

 In the U.S., guidelines have been laid out for a phased approach to resuming non-urgent procedures in hospitals when and where possible.
 Similarly, in Australia and Italy, hospitals are finalizing roadmaps to restarting these procedures.
 And in parts of China, non-urgent procedures have already resumed.
 I’m hearing from colleagues there that physicians are going the extra mile – working weekends and extra shifts – to tackle the backlog of patients who’ve had their care postponed.
 It’s another testament to the unwavering commitment of hospitals and healthcare workers worldwide – not just in fighting COVID-19, but also in making sure that no patient is forgotten.

-Atul Gupta, MD is a practicing interventional radiologist and Chief Medical Officer at Philips’ Image Guided Therapy business cluster.
+Atul Gupta, MD is Chief Medical Officer at Philips’ Image Guided Therapy and a practicing interventional radiologist.
 Prior to joining Philips in 2016, Atul served on Philips’ International Medical Advisory Board for more than 10 years.

 Atul continues to perform both interventional and diagnostic radiology in suburban Philadelphia, in both hospital and office-based lab settings.
 He has been repeatedly recognized as top physician for his specialty in the media and serves on several advisory boards.
 He has also published and lectured internationally on a range of interventional procedures.